-VGA BIOS Sequence [PCI/AGP]
+Primary VGA BIOS [PCI Card]

-If your computer has both PCI and AGP VGA controllers, this field allows you to select which of the controllers will act as your primary graphics controller.
-The default, [PCI/AGP], allows your PCI controller to take precedent when detected.
-[AGP/PCI] uses the AGP controller as your primary controller.
-Configuration options: [PCI/AGP] [AGP/PCI]
+This motherboard has integrated VGA.
+If you are still using a PCI VGA card, this field allows you to select which of the controllers will act as your primary graphics controller.
+The default, [PCI Card], allows your PCI graphics card to take precedence when detected.
+[On-Board] allows you to use the onboard VGA as your primary graphics controller.
+Configuration options: [PCI Card] [On-Board]

-PCI/PNP IRQ Resource Exclusion
+PCI IRQ Resource Exclusion